 Teaching and Administration at Suffolk

 At Suffolk, I have taught biochemistry and advanced biochemistry (which covers many topics in molecular biology), toxicology, and several environmental courses, and chaired the committee charged with developing the Environmental Studies program which began in the academic year 2007-2008.
-I presently direct the Environmental Studies and Environmental Sciences programs, and am serving as chair of the Chemistry and Biochemistry Department.
+I presently direct the Environmental Studies and Environmental Sciences programs.

 Following graduate school, I completed four years of post-doctoral research, including work on regulation of glucose metabolism in microorganisms and the research on the biochemistry involved in assembly of complex carbohydrates that make up the ground substance for collagen fibers in connective tissue.
 Peer reviewed journal articles in Biochemistry and Biochemical Journal summarize some of this work.
 I also have published abstracts for FASEB and international meetings and gave presentations at conferences on my work.